nroehling/websocket-example/README.md

 ```

 ## Usage
-In project directory and a Terminal
+In project directory and a Terminal, to start the websocket server
 ```
 npm start
 ```